dombrga/aws-dev-notes/AWS exam readiness.md

 - athena can be used to run sql on data on s3
 - envelope encryption. encrypting data key with another key
 - use iam instance role to grant access to ec2 instances
-- cf change sets to notify if any resources will be deleted or updated
 - cloudwatch does not provide average latency bet app services
 - subnet is a range of IP addrs in VPC
 - The data in a local secondary index is organized by the same partition key as the base table, but with a different sort key.
 GSI has different partition and sort key from the orig table